RubixML/ML/docs/faq.md

 If you want to serve your trained estimators in production then you can use the [Rubix Server](https://github.com/RubixML/Server) library to run an optimized standalone model server.

-To run a program using the PHP command line interface (CLI), open a terminal window and enter:
+To run your script using the PHP command line interface (CLI), open a terminal window and enter:
 ```sh
 $ php example.php
 ```